 Does wine make you fat?
 Before I delve into the studies I can tell you this much, I drink wine nightly (but I drink in moderation—never more than 1 1/2 to 2 glasses) and I’ve been doing this now for a good eight or nine years.
-With the exception of my pregnancy my waistline has been the same since it was in my college days (I’m now 34 years old).
+With the exception of my pregnancy my waistline has been the same since it was in my college days.
 When I was 20 years old I really didn’t drink much at all (but I ate terribly.)
 I started drinking wine when I started dating my husband, Andy (he took some big fancy wine course at Cornell when he was in college and has been a “wino” ever since!).

 Research, Wine and Weight Gain

-So that’s our story.
-But, what does the science show?
-Actually, the science is right in line with our personal experience.
 My husband and I have believed for years that wine calories are not equal to food calories.
-In fact, in our first book, The Gold Coast Cure (HCI Books, 2005) we said “the calories in alcohol do not appear to be metabolized in the same manner as the calories from carbohydrates, fats and protein.
+In fact, in our first book, The Gold Coast Cure we said “the calories in alcohol do not appear to be metabolized in the same manner as the calories from carbohydrates, fats and protein.
 There is no scientific rationale to abstain from drinking moderate amounts of alcohol in an effort to maintain a healthy waistline.”
 We based this on studies published in medical journals.
 For example, in April 1997, the Journal of the American College of Nutrition reported on a twelve-week crossover study.
 Fourteen men were given two glasses of wine to drink every day for six weeks, and then they were asked to abstain for six weeks.
 The men did not gain weight while they were drinking nor did they lose weight when they stopped (1).
 Two glasses of wine contain about 200 calories.
 Over a six-week period these men should have gained about 2 1/2 pounds, yet they didn’t gain an ounce.
 Researchers theorize the alcohol may enter a futile cycle where it is not metabolized in the same way as carbohydrates, fat or protein.

 Does Avoiding Wine Make You Thinner?
 Not Necessarily…